 4. How many pinholes?

 Some latex mattresses arrange the pinholes differently in different parts of the mattress, providing areas of softness and firmness, while others have a uniform arrangement.
 Again, this comes down to personal preference and how much support your body needs.

-5. Is it one layer or multi-layer?
+5. Is it a single-layer latex mattress or multi-layer?

 However, if these layers aren’t properly laminated together, they’ll shift and move, which means you’ll need to regularly restack and realign the layers.
 If you want to avoid this, a one-layer mattress may be a better choice.

 Ensure that the latex mattress cover material is breathable, durable and flexible.
-Natural fibres, like cotton and wool, are better at wicking moisture and allowing airflow than synthetic materials.
+Natural fibers, like cotton and wool, are better at wicking moisture and allowing airflow than synthetic materials.

 This makes cotton and wool ideal choices.
-For the most natural cover, go for certified organic cotton which is free of chemical pesticides and dyes.
+For the most natural cover, go for certified organic cotton, which is free of chemical pesticides and dyes.